yearlongmason/AdventOfCode/README.md

 # AdventOfCode
-This repository contains my solutions to Advent of Code programming puzzles from each year.
-Advent of Code is an annual coding challenge that runs from December 1st to December 25th, where each day a new puzzle is released.
-The puzzles are designed to be solved with any programming language, and they progressively increase in difficulty throughout the month.
+This repository contains my solutions to Advent of Code programming puzzles from each year!

 # What is Advent of Code?
 Advent of Code (AoC) is an annual programming challenge event that takes place in December, containing a series of daily programming puzzles.
 The puzzles (much like an advent calendar) are released each day from December 1st to December 25th, and each year follows a saving Christmas storyline!
 It's sort of like LeetCode but a lot more fun!!
 The puzzles generally start out at an easier difficulty and progressively get more challenging as the month goes on.
 The puzzles are also designed to be language-agnostic, meaning you can use any programming language to solve them.